 Laugh about anger.
 Instead of getting sucked into another’s angry outburst, they cannot help it…they bust out with laughter.
 And apologize.
 The Balinese are quick to apologize with appropriate humility.

 6. What’s one lesser-known experience you recommend visitors have in Bali?
 Why?

-Head north.
-Most visitors set their sights on Kuta for the nightlife and restaurants, or Ubud for the rice fields and yoga retreats.
+Most visitors set their sights on Kuta for the nightlife and restaurants, or Ubud for the rice fields, yoga retreats, and Bali flower baths.
 Menjangan Island (Deer Island), in northern Bali, sits on a coral reef and it is never busy.
 You don’t need to be a scuba diver to have your life forever transformed by the color.